FAST interacts with one of the available Wallarm clouds.

 All information from the documentation is equally applicable to all the clouds, unless stated otherwise.

 For the sake of simplicity, it is assumed throughout the documentation that FAST interacts with the American Wallarm cloud.
 If you need to interact with another cloud, use the corresponding addresses of the Wallarm portal and the API server.

 On your very first login to a Wallarm portal you will have the opportunity to gain familiarity with FAST by taking a five-step onboarding process.

 You can stop the onboarding process by clicking the ✕ button in the onboarding panel at any time.

-You will be presented with the option either to skip the onboarding completely or to resume the process later from the step you are on.
+You will be presented with the option to either skip the onboarding completely or resume the process later from the step you are on.